scoulomb/home-assistant/2025-new-gen-setup/slzb/slzb-advanced/zigbee-ZS06-and-UFO-R11.md

 - Note I learn code sent on UFO-R11 by UFO-R11 and ZS06 by ZS06 but should be switchable
 - On HD120 vol_less and vol_plus needs a long press >5 sec when learning IR code
 <!-- also mentioned in related section of yaml doc -->
+- Solved issue on UFO-R11 by removing batteries